 How to Make Homemade Mineral Veil

-- Use up whatever product you have already.
+- Use up whatever product for face finishing powder you have already.
 Turn over the container and pop the bottom off with a spoon.
 You can clean out your entire container with soap and water, or simply refill.